Like anything in life, it takes years of practice to be ‘good at travelling’.

-Whether you’re planning to travel for two weeks, a month or even a year, our best travel tips from the road should help you to be one step ahead of the game.
+Whether you’re planning to travel for two weeks, a month, or even a year, our best travel tips from the road should help you stay one step ahead of the game.

-If you stick by the below tips, your travels should be more affordable, easier and more enjoyable.
+If you stick to the tips below, your travels should be more affordable, easier, and more enjoyable.

 You’ve just got to think outside the box, be flexible and book separate legs of a journey rather than requesting a price for one through-fare to your destination.